jenessaispas/jenessaispas/README.md

 - 💬 Ask me about everything you want.
 I'm like a open book...
 - 📫 How to reach me: per eMail and here on GitHub
 - 😄 Pronouns: HE / HIS
-- ⚡ Fun fact: I'm a rare french - german mix
+- ⚡ Fun fact: I'm a rare french - german mix and i try's to be the yellow from the egg XD
--->